Honey was acquired by PayPal for $4 billion. Ask ChatGPT "What is Honey?" and it tells you about bees.

 If your brand is struggling with AI recognition, there are real things you can do.
 They map directly to the three layers, and none of them require you to wait around for the next training data refresh.

 For search visibility, focus on category queries, not just branded terms.
 "Best [your category]," "top [your category] tools," "[competitor] alternatives."
 Those are the exact queries AI runs when someone asks a buying question.
 Check your robots.txt while you're at it.
 Make sure you're not accidentally blocking GPTBot, ClaudeBot, PerplexityBot, or Google-Extended.
 Some brands do this without realizing.
 Keep your key pages updated.
-Recency matters for both traditional search.
-Gartner predicts search volume will decline 25% by 2026 and AI retrieval.
+Recency matters for both traditional search and AI retrieval.
+Gartner predicts search engine volume will drop 25% by 2026 as AI answers absorb more queries.
 And use structured data (see Schema.org documentation).
 JSON-LD schema markup like Organization, Product, and FAQ helps AI models parse your content more accurately.

 For authority, the biggest thing is consistency.
 Same positioning, same value props, same messaging everywhere.
 Your site, review profiles, social presence, any third-party coverage.
 Inconsistency kills trust with AI.
 Get into comparison content.
 "X vs Y" articles, "best tools for [use case]" lists, analyst reports.
 That's where AI looks when it's deciding who to recommend.
 Invest in real case studies with named customers and specific outcomes, not generic testimonials.
 And stay active.
 Brands that go quiet for a few months start to look dead.